 Suggestions for creating a welcoming and inclusive environment for ALL people to help make your business or service stand out.

-Above and Beyond: Employment Practices (Word)
+Above and Beyond: Employment Practices in Word format

 What Can YOU Do to Advance the Employment of People with Disabilities?

 In support of the What Can YOU Do? outreach effort, the Campaign for Disability Employment is pleased to present the following video tools.
 Help us spread the word about the value and talent that people with disabilities bring to the workplace by sharing these videos and playing the Campaign for Disability Employment:

 View the “I Can” public service announcement (PSA).

 View the What Can YOU Do?
 Outreach Toolkit.